WEATHER FORECAST: Latest Met Eireann weather forecast for Ireland for the coming days

-According to the latest weather forecast for Ireland from Met Eireann, rain and drizzle will spread northwards over the country on Thursday but it will turn mostly dry with sunny spells by evening time.
-Highest temperatures 16 degrees in the northwest to 21 degrees in the south in a moderate to fresh south or southwest breeze.
+According to the latest Met Eireann weather forecast, the weather will stay fairly cloudy today across the north and west of the country with occasional showery outbreaks of rain.
+Elsewhere it will be mostly dry and brighter, with just a slight chance of an isolated shower, while the best of the sunshine will be in the southeast.
+Highest temperatures of 15 to 21 degrees, coolest in the northwest, with light to moderate southwest to west winds turning fresh at times there.

-It will be generally dry on Thursday night with isolated showers, mainly in the south and west.
-Lowest temperatures of 10 to 12 degrees in mainly moderate southerly winds, fresh to strong at times along Atlantic coasts.
+Scattered showers will continue in the west and northwest overnight on Wednesday, while other areas will be dry with some clear spells.
+Generally temperatures not falling below 9 to 13 degrees with some mist patches developing as light southerly or variable breezes fall calm at times.

-According to the latest weather forecast for Ireland from Met Eireann, Friday will be a blustery day with sunny spells and widespread showers.
-A few heavy downpours are also possible.
-Afternoon temperatures will reach between 16 to 19 degrees in a fresh to strong and gusty southwesterly breeze.
+According to the latest weather forecast from Met Eireann, Thursday will be cloudy with outbreaks of rain in the northwest and highs of 15 to 18 degrees.
+Warm and dry with sunny spells elsewhere, while highest temperatures will reach 18 to 22 degrees in light to moderate southerly winds.

-On Friday night, there will be some showers in the north and northwest but most other areas will be dry with clear spells.
-Lowest temperatures of 9 or 10 degrees in fresh southwest winds.
+Thursday night will be mild, staying dry and clear spells across much of Leinster, Munster and south Connacht, but cloudier elsewhere with scattered showery rain, especially in west Ulster where it will become heavier and more prolonged towards morning.
+Lowest temperatures of 11 to 15 degrees in mostly moderate southerly breezes.

-According to Met Eireann, the weather is set to improve on Saturday with the forecast stating that it will be a bright and breezy day with long sunny spells and scattered showers.
-Highest temperatures of 16 to 19 degrees in a fresh southwesterly breeze.
-Mainly dry overnight with clear spells.
-Lowest temperatures of 6 to 8 degrees with moderating westerly winds.
+The best of the weather in the coming days will be on Friday.
+According to Met Eireann, it will be dry, warm and sunny to start in Leinster and Munster.
+Cloudier and cooler in Connacht and Ulster with rain becoming more persistent.
+Becoming cloudier and cooler across the country through the afternoon with a band of rain gradually sinking southeastwards, breaking up as it does so.
+Highest temperatures by early afternoon in Munster and southeast Leinster of 20 to 24, or possibly 25 degrees, with highs of 15 to 20 degrees elsewhere, coolest near northwest coasts.
+It will become noticeably cooler everywhere by evening as mostly moderate southerly winds, veer northwesterly.

 Subscribe or register today to discover more from DonegalLive.ie